moskytw/mosql/docs/query.rst

         more detail.

     .. warning ::
-        You have responsibility to ensure the security if you use :class:`mosql.util.raw`.
+        It is your responsibility to ensure that your SQL queries are properly escaped if you use :class:`mosql.util.raw`.

     .. seealso ::
         How it builds the where clause --- :func:`mosql.util.build_where`